Updated December 2015

-- 1,636 K-12 students in Wyandotte County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
+- 1,636 K-12 students in Wyandotte County participated in activities during the 2013-2014 school year that encouraged them to consider careers in health care, math and science.
 These events were hosted by the KU Area Health Education Center and Office for Cultural Enhancement and Diversity.